 What is known is that Agnes was martyred, likely around the age of 12 or 13, asserting that she longed only to be the bride of Christ.
 Fittingly, her name in Greek means “pure.”
 Her name also became associated with the Latin word agnus, which means “lamb.”
 Thus, she is often depicted holding a lamb, a symbol of purity and of Christ, the Paschal Lamb.

-Despite bearing many crosses — sickness, death of loved ones, ridicule from family members for her conversion to Catholicism, poverty — Elizabeth consistently chose to see these as opportunities to encounter the Lord.
+Despite bearing many crosses — sickness, death of loved ones, ridicule from family members for her conversion to Catholicism, poverty — Elizabeth consistently chose to transfigure her suffering into opportunities to encounter the Lord.

-I can’t help but think that the unanimous cry to put 2020 behind us was in part because we’ve forgotten, or perhaps never learned, how to embrace and live the Paschal Mystery as Sts.
+I can’t help but think that the despair we’ve felt during the pandemic has been due in part to our having forgotten, or perhaps never learned, how to embrace and live the Paschal Mystery as Sts.
 Agnes and Elizabeth Ann Seton did.
 Each of us bears crosses.
 Some are visible, many are not, and some are more burdensome and heavier than others.

 CAITLIN SICA received her MA in Theology from the University of Notre Dame.
-She currently teaches Theology at Bishop Guertin High School in Nashua, NH.
-You can read more of Caitlin’s writing at www.caitlinsica.com.
+You can read more of her writing at www.caitlinsica.com.